 What about my credit after graduating from the program?

-When you do finally become debt free, it is important for you to follow the rules that we teach you while on the program, that will help you with rebuilding your credit score.
+When you do finally become debt-free, you need to follow the rules that we teach you while on the program, which will help you with rebuilding your credit score.

 Why could a debt settlement program negatively affect your credit score?